 Q5.
-How is the quantitative R-loop score calculated?
+How is the quantitative map of R-loop regions defined?

 There are huge differences in where R-loops are located within the human genome depending on which